Azure-Samples/ms-identity-javascript-angular-tutorial/1-Authentication/2-sign-in-b2c/README.md

 ### Configuration

 You can initialize your application in several ways, for instance, by loading the configuration parameters from another server.
-See [Configuration options](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-angular/docs/v2-docs/configuration.md) for more information.
+See [configuration options](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-angular/docs/v2-docs/configuration.md) for more information.

 In the sample, authentication parameters reside in [auth-config.ts](./SPA/src/app/auth-config.ts).
-These parameters then are used for initializing MSAL Angular configuration options in [app.module.ts](./SPA/src/app/app.module.ts).
+These parameters are used for initializing MSAL Angular configuration options in [app.module.ts](./SPA/src/app/app.module.ts).

 ### Sign-in